Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 | Best-in-class Gantt charts | No free plan |

-| Excellent resource management | UI feels dated compared to Airtable |
+| Excellent resource management | Interface feels dated vs. Airtable |

-| Strong enterprise security and compliance | Steeper learning curve for non-spreadsheet users |
+| Strong enterprise security/compliance | Steeper learning curve for non-spreadsheet users |

 | Better pricing at scale | Limited relational data handling |

-| FedRAMP authorized | Mobile app needs work |
+| FedRAMP authorized | Mobile app is underwhelming |

 | Mature, stable platform | Less flexible for creative/data workflows |